A slow or faulty fingerprint sensor is enough to ruin the Pixel experience for any Pixel enthusiast. So let’s see how we can fix that here.

 Reboot your Pixel 7 or Pixel 7 Pro:

 The first simple fix that you can try is a restart.
-Most software issues can be fixed with a single restart of most electronic devices.
-And the Pixel is no exception.
+Most software issues can be fixed with a single restart of most electronic devices, and the Pixel is no exception.
 You can try the restart option even with the Pixel 7 and 7 Pro fingerprint not working issue.
-Hold the Volume Up and Power button together for a few seconds until you see the restart button on your screen.
-Tap on the restart and wait till the process completes.
+Hold the Volume Up and Power buttons together for a few seconds until you see the restart button on your screen.
+Tap on the restart and wait until the process completes.

 Now try using the Pixel 7 and 7 Pro again.
 If the fingerprint still does not work correctly, try the next solution.